 I enjoy each of these roles and find them a very satisfying opportunity to serve the Department.

-I also presently serve as Legislative Representative and Past President of the Indiana Psychiatric Society.
+I also presently serve as Legislative Representative and a Past President of the Indiana Psychiatric Society.
 I am Vice Chair of the American Psychiatric Association’s Council on Advocacy and Government Relations.
 I am a Past President of the Indianapolis Medical Society.
 In the Indiana State Medical Association I am a member of the Commission on Legislation, an Alternate ISMA Trustee and also a member of the ISMA House of Delegates.
 I feel that participating in these areas of organized medicine is a satisfying way to give back to the profession and is my professional duty as well.

 |Education||Undergraduate: University of Evansville; Bachelor of Science in Biology, Summa cum Laude